 |

-February 2005: Coming from the north of Europe, Scum Of The Earth
+February 2005: Coming from the north of Europe, Scum

-strikes with a true innovating code.
-"Or" display code is optimized
+Of The Earth strikes with a true innovating code.
+"Or"

-to the extreme and deleting code is improved thanks to MOVE.L usage in
+code is improved thanks to MOVE.L usage in "Move"

-"Move" display.
+display.
 Result is 269 balls fitting in relatively few

 ST memory.
 Marvellous !
-Contest just keeps on going forward !
+Contest just keeps on going

 You can download